checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

     - /docs/browser-checks/getting-started/
 ---

-This quick start gives you all the info to create your first Browser check with Checkly.
+This guide gives you all the info to create your first Browser check with Checkly.
 You should have some prior knowledge of working with Javascript and/or Node.js.

 ## What is a Browser check?